Fleming-Society/PCB-Challenge/README.md

-# UCL Fleming x KCL Tech x Oxford Engineering: 2026 PCB Challenge
+# UCL Fleming x KCL Tech x Oxford Engineering: 2026 PCB Challenge | Sponsored by PCBWay

 UCL, KCL and Oxford are proud to present the 2026 PCB Challenge.
+Many thanks to PCBway for sponsoring the prizes.

 If you have any questions please email zceepvb@ucl.ac.uk